Wembley Hill (ward)

 Wembley Hill is an electoral ward in the London Borough of Brent.
 The ward was first used in the 2022 elections.
 It elects three councillors to Brent London Borough Council.

 Geography

 The ward is named after the area of Wembley Hill.
+Wembley Hill Road runs south across the ward to Wembley High Road.

+Wembley Hill was also the original name for the present Wembley Stadium railway station.